 LAE Tottenham Discretionary Bursary

-The LAE Tottenham bursary is available to aid students in paying for academic resources, travel to school, educational visits and sports kit.
+The LAE Tottenham bursary is available to aid students in paying for academic resources, travel to school, educational visits and equipment required for participation in the co-curricular programme.
 Students facing financial difficulty are also invited to apply for the Opportunities Fund, an additional payment to fund educational support.

 The LAE Tottenham bursary policy has been created in accordance with Department for Education guidelines.